harness/developer-hub/docs/platform/Governance/14_Policy-as-code/sample-policy-use-case.md

 * Enforce policies at a scope: Create a policy and apply it to all pipelines in your account, organization, and project.
 Policy evaluation occurs on pipeline-level events like On Run and On Save.
 For more information, go to [Harness Policy As Code quickstart](/docs/platform/Governance/Policy-as-code/harness-governance-quickstart).

-* Enforce policies at any stage: Create a policy step, add a policy set, and provide a JSON payload.
-Whenever the pipeline reaches the policy step, policy evaluation occurs.
+* Enforce policies at any stage: Create a policy step and include a policy set and JSON payload to evaluate.
+When the pipeline reaches the policy step, policy evaluation occurs.
 Data such as resolved expressions can be evaluated when the pipeline runs.
-Evaluating policies can lead to pipeline execution failures.

 This topic describes how to add a policy step to a stage.